neopragma/ruby-galaxy/README.md

 _Customer satisfaction_

 - High satisfaction resulting from direct collaboration with the team in understanding customer needs and clarifying requirements.
-- High satisfaction with the results of the initial planning activities,.
+- High satisfaction with the results of the initial planning activities.

 Both teams are now ready to begin development.
 Team CorporateCogs took 274 hours to reach this point.
 Team CustomersPet took 11 hours to reach the equivalent point in their process.

 <hr/>

 ## Development: First Work Items

+Now that the initial planning steps have been completed, our team can begin the enjoyable and satisfying work of building a useful and well-designed application that provides real value to our customers.
+This is the reason we entered the software field in the first place!

 ### Team CorporateCogs